 How Local Communities Are Taking Action

-Environmental stewardship happens at many levels in Lanark County, from individual actions to municipal policies.
+Environmental stewardship continues at many levels in Lanark County, from individual actions to municipal policies.
 Communities are finding practical ways to reduce their environmental impact while building resilience against climate change.
 These grassroots efforts demonstrate that local action can make a significant difference in addressing global environmental challenges.

 Plastic Reduction & Waste Diversion